 Raising kids has taught me – and my team – that there’s an endless world of food to explore – and to share.
 Whether it’s growing the food or knowing the farmer, using the ingredients or enjoying them prepared by your favorite chef, there’s a world of food out there to explore.

 Farmers.
 Chefs.
 Ingredients.

-There’s an endless bounty to explore.
-And plenty of ways to use what we’ve learned to build up others.
-So here we are, exploring a world a food with our Southern accent.
-Because the world of food tastes better with y’all around our dinner table.
+There’s an endless bounty to explore here in the South.
+And plenty of ways to use what we find to build up others.
+Join us.
+Because life tastes better with y’all around our table.